 The Humanities Council is offering $500 to $3500 grants for Princeton University humanities researchers — undergraduates, graduate students, faculty and staff — who plan events jointly with community partners.
 In partnership with the University’s Program for Community-Engaged Scholarship, the Humanities Council will support events taking place this November and December.
 The 2019 international theme is “Discoveries and Secrets.”

-The Humanities Council encourages creative formats for sharing humanities research with a non-academic audience, preferably in an off-campus setting.
+The Humanities Council encourages creative formats for sharing humanities research with a non-academic audience, preferably in an off-campus setting, in the central New Jersey area.
 Examples might include tours, broadcasts, screenings, exhibits, and roundtables.

 Events may serve between 15–100 people.
 Grants are intended to defray costs for materials, space, tech support, and refreshments.